yuzhaouoe/yuzhaouoe.github.io/index.md

 - PhD student in Data Science at Sapienza, University of Rome.
 [Simone Scardapane](https://www.sscardapane.it) is my advisor.

-- I enjoy doing research on Deep Learning and working with people both from the [academic](https://phd.uniroma1.it/web/ALESSIO-DEVOTO_nP1701081_IT.aspx) and industrial world.
+- I enjoy doing research on Machine Learning and working with people both from the [academic](https://phd.uniroma1.it/web/ALESSIO-DEVOTO_nP1701081_IT.aspx) and industrial world.

 ## 🤔 What else?